Akash98011/Myntra-clone/README.md

 # Myntra-clone
-This is a clone of Myntra webpage created using html and css
+This is a clone of Myntra webpage created by using html and css.